 That’s not a coincidence.
 Apple’s a master at aligning its marketing strategy with competitive positioning.
 There’s actually a video out there that demonstrates just how much Apple uses these and similar adjectives.
 You were indoctrinated into Apple culture.
 They taught you what to feel and think about their brand.

-It Begins with Strategic Planning
+It Begins with a Strategic Planning Process

 It was Nokia and RIM, the company that makes the BlackBerry, by the way.
 “It’s OK—we’ll be fine,” the then-RIM CEO said, despite marveling at the iPhone’s launch strategy.
-Obviously, RIM wasn’t ok, and that’s because Apple developed a complete strategy surrounding their business goals—to dominate the smartphone market as a premier brand.
+Obviously, RIM wasn’t ok, and that’s because Apple developed a complete brand strategy surrounding their business goals—to dominate the smartphone market as a premier brand.

 Competitive Positioning is Layered on Top